zuxRu/comp4050/presentation_scheduler/Presentation_README.md

 I also don't need to worry about the functions for manually changing the values of the fields (Raj's job) Though my job suddenly seems much easier/clearer, I kinda have to redo the whole thing since this is different than what I thought.

+## 1-1 meeting with Luca

+Finalised Schema for MVP:

+  presentationID        //Unique ID: 1, 2, 3 ...
+  classroomNumber       //Needs to be calculated.
+For MVP use 1, 2, 3.., substitute for real classrooms in later iterations time                  //Either AM || PM day                   //Preset.
+For mvp, assume Mon, Tue, Wed chairID (-1)          //Stay as -1 for now secondMarkerID (-1)   //Stay as -1 for now

+PresID is unique for each unique session (specific classroom, time and day)

+After thinking, I decided that the order of change will be time, classroom and day.

+E.G. For 2 classrooms C1 and C2, the presID 1,2,3 ... should represent

+MonC1AM, MonC1PM, MonC2AM, MonC2PM, TueC1Am ...

+by filling 1 class before filling the next, minimises the chance for same Advisor to be scheduled in two diff classrooms at the same time.